Welcome to my local guide to the best places to eat in Dorchester.

 Dorset Museum, High W St, Dorchester DT1 1XA

 Breakfast, Lunch, Snacks/Cakes, and Dinner (on certain days)

 A garden centre cafe might seem like an odd choice for a restaurant guide, but this definitely one of the best places to eat in Dorchester!
-The Potting Shed is a cafe-cum-bistro-cum deli at the heart of Poundbury, a lovely village-y suburb on the edge of Dorchester.
-The food is fab, with loads of local produce and a distinct Meditteranean twist.
-Attached to a lovely garden centre, the deli is brilliantly stylish, but also relaxed and laid-back.
+The Potting Shed is a cafe-cum-bistro-cum-deli at the heart of Poundbury, a lovely village-y suburb on the edge of Dorchester.
+The food is fab, with loads of local produce and a distinct Mediterranean twist.
+Attached to a lovely garden centre, the cafe is brilliantly stylish, but also relaxed and laid-back.
 They also run a weekly tapas evening on Friday nights – don’t miss it.

 Poundbury Farm Way, Poundbury, DT1 3RT

 On the outskirts of Dorchester in Lower Brockhampton, Yalbury Cottage is highly rated by locals.
 Their award-winning restaurant offers top-quality local produce within a spectacular setting.
 Oak-beamed ceilings, exposed stone walls, and crackling log fires create the perfect atmosphere for relaxing with some great food and drink.
 The menu changes daily, with a range of dishes – as well as a superb Sunday lunch.

 They also offer afternoon tea, either in the garden on sunny days, or snuggled up in the cosy lounge during winter.
 Yalbury Cottage also have a small cafe at Brewery Square.
 So if you can’t get to the main restaurant, check that out instead!